 We hope you enjoy the Vermont art that was created below.
 William M. Alexander’s photography spans over 30 years.
 Photographing many Vermont locations as well as Thailand and other locations, his artwork is for you to enjoy.
-Prints can be ordered below and configured for many options and mediums to display the artwork proudly.
+Prints can be ordered below or via this link and configured for many options and mediums to display the artwork proudly.

 Thank you for reading this post, don't forget to subscribe to our email list for the latest news!